Master of Fine Arts programme in Fine Arts

 Summary

-This international master’s programme will prepare you to make critical artistic contributions in the public sphere.
-Courses focus on the many challenges that face us in being public together and on debates over the roles artists can have in producing publicness.
-You will explore these themes via the development of artistic research practices.
+This international master’s programme prepares you to make critical artistic contributions to society.
+Courses focus on the many challenges that face us in being public together and on debates over the roles art and artists may have when producing publicness.
+You will explore these concerns while developing skills in artistic research.
 You will join a small group of students with diverse backgrounds and learn with teachers with considerable research expertise and professional practices.

 About

-- Analyse problems, challenges, and situations in society
+• Analyse problems, challenges, and phenomena in society as an artist.

-Intensive teaching, via lectures, seminars, workshops, projects etc., is interspersed with self-generated, and co-operative learning.
-You will be assessed by coursework, and oral and written exams.
-We categorize your learning by three objectives:
+Teaching, via lectures, seminars, workshops, projects etc., is interspersed with self-generated, and cooperative learning.
+You will be assessed by coursework and oral and written exams.
+We categorise your learning by three objectives:

-The Academy has multiple local, national, and international cross-sector partnerships, including with L’Internationale Online, Gothenburg Konsthall, the Hasselblad Center, and Röda Sten Konsthall, in addition to the PARSE platform for artistic research.
-Multiple public symposia, seminars, lectures, and conferences make our research public, and your development will benefit from them.
+The Academy has multiple local, national, and international partnerships, including with L’Internationale Online, the Hasselblad Center, and Röda Sten Konsthall, in addition to research centres and the PARSE platform for artistic research.
+Multiple public symposia, seminars, lectures, and conferences happen, and you will benefit from them.
+The programme is developing a network of cultural actors engaged in art and publicness within the Gothenburg area.

-Learn more about the teaching staff: Jason E. Bowman, Ann-Charlotte Glasberg-Blomqvist, Dr. Daniel Jewesbury, Dr. Cathryn Klasto, and Maddie Leach.
+Learn more about the teaching staff: Jason E. Bowman, Gloria López Cleries, Ann-Charlotte Glasberg-Blomqvist, Dr. Daniel Jewesbury, Dr. Cathryn Klasto, and Maddie Leach.

 Programme structure and content

-Year one introduces concepts of publicness, the artist’s role in society and methods artistic research methods.
-You will learn to identify subjects for artistic research, test methods via practical experiments, analyse theories and develop writing skills.
-In terms 1 and 2 it is compulsory that you take an elective programme course.
-In these courses students from different artistic specialisations meet and expand their knowledge and further develop their skills and abilities.
+Year one introduces concepts of publicness, questions about the roles of art and the artist in society and methods to practice artistic research.
+You will learn to identify subjects for artistic research, test methods via practical experiments, analyse theories, and develop writing skills.
+In term 2 you will take an elective programme course, in which students from different specialisation meet and expand their knowledge together.
 Students apply for the elective courses based on an annual course offering.
-In term 2 you can apply for exchange studies via partnerships with other institutions.

 Who should apply?